Temmytope-seun/Emotion_Classifier/README.md

 ## 📊 Dataset

-We used the **Emotion Description Dataset** which contains thousands of text samples labeled by emotion.
+We used the **Emotion Description Dataset**, which contains thousands of text samples labelled by emotion.
 This dataset is essential for building emotion-aware applications like mental health support, social listening tools, or conversational AI.

 ---